10 Health Risks Related to Plastic Surgery

 After surgery, it is obvious to have scars in the area of the body the procedure was done.
 Some wounds from cosmetic surgery may be irritated, red, and have a raised appearance for up to several weeks.
 Scars from incisions take up to a year before they are faded and as inconspicuous as they’ll be, and they can be helped through proper scar care started during the later stages of recovery.

-In many plastic surgeries, general anesthesia is administered so that one does not feel the pain during the procedure.
+In many plastic surgeries, general anesthesia is administered so that one does not feel pain during the procedure.
 Upon waking up from the anesthesia, patients often experience side effects like shivering, disorientation, or confusion that can take up to 24 hours to subside.

 Most invasive plastic surgeries run the risk of losing blood.
 On rare occasions, abnormal bleeding can occur, leading to failure of your blood pressure and causing unfortunate outcomes.
 Blood loss may occur during the procedure or afterward internally.

 This happens when fluid pools under your skin.
-It looks like a large blister commonly faced by people who have undergone plastic surgery like tummy tuck where tissue is removed and space is opened in tissue that wasn’t there before.
+It looks like a large blister commonly faced by people who have undergone plastic surgery like a tummy tuck where tissue is removed and space is opened in tissue that wasn’t there before.

 People may have paid an expensive amount for plastic surgery not to like the result.
 Sometimes, the impact of plastic surgery may not be as you pictured it.
 This leads to “buyer’s remorse” and worsened body image issues, and often people opt for another surgery to correct it.

-When it comes to finding the safest, most reliable surgeon for your desired plastic surgery procedure, trust only a double board-certified plastic surgeon like Dr. Berman.
+When it comes to finding the safest, most reliable surgeon for your desired plastic surgery procedure, trust only a double-board-certified plastic surgeon like Dr. Berman.
 With over 30 years of experience performing the latest techniques for popular procedures like facelifts, tummy tucks, and breast enhancements, he is a premier choice for people in southern Florida.
 Call or contact us online today to schedule your first consultation.

 Dr. Jonathan Ross Berman is a Boca Raton plastic surgeon who has been certified by both the American Board of Plastic Surgery and the American Board of Otolaryngology / Head and Neck Surgery with over 30 years of service experience specializing in Breast Augmentation, Rhinoplasty, Face Lift, Liposuction, and many other types of plastic surgery in Boca Raton, FL.